 Pregnant women can expect to undergo a variety of different screening tests during each stage of their pregnancy.
 These prenatal tests are conducted to provide the medical professional with information about the health of the baby and mother.
 This information is also used to assist in the prenatal care and development of your baby.
 Discover more about tests done during pregnancy in each trimester.
-Bloom Financial Services and medical partner, Momentum Health4Me, unpack the details of the tests taken during pregnancy.
+Bloom and medical partner, Momentum Health4Me, unpack the details of the tests taken during pregnancy.

 What is prenatal testing?